stacks-network/docs/docs/nodes-and-miners/quicknode.md

 Then you can call transactions like you normally would using the `@stacks/transactions` library.

-If you need more information on how to do this, refer to the [Hello Stacks](../tutorials/hello-stacks.md) tutorial.
+For an example of how to do this, please refer to the [Hello Stacks](../tutorials/hello-stacks.md) tutorial.